lacruzagile/sofa/README.md

 ### Running locally

 You can run the application in a development mode relatively simply.
+Note, when running this way the application will communicate with the backend services running in the staging environment.

 First make sure you have [Yarn], [PureScript], and [Spago] installed.
 If you have [Nix] installed, then you can get a shell with the required applications by running `nix-shell`.